 A donation of 450 mL±10% is required to ensure the final red cell component meets specification.
-No more than 15% of the donor's estimated blood volume (EBV) should be taken during any one donation.
+No more than 15% of EBV should be taken during any one donation.
 In general 470-475 mL of blood, excluding samples, is collected into the main pack.